If you live with another adult, there are several ways in which your council tax reduction could be affected.

 - attendance allowance

-- personal independence payment daily living component
+- personal independence payment or adult disability payment daily living component

 Some industrial injuries benefits and war pensions also count for this rule.